A Visitor's Guide to Singapore

 Clarke Quay is the biggest nightlife area in Singapore, home to hundreds of clubs and bars that stretch along the Singapore river.
 Party goers can be found making merry in popular clubs like Attica and bars like Brewerkz and Beer Market.
 Some prefer to purchase their alcohol from convenience stores and hang out on the bridge, making friends with people of all nationalities.
 You can read up more in our comprehensive Singapore Nightlife Guide.

 10. Have a wild night out at Zouk

 Despite the popularity of Clarke Quay, true party goers know no trip to Singapore is complete without some time spent spoiling their livers at Zouk / Velvet underground at Zion Road.
 Zouk has being the undisputed king of the Singapore club scene for years, though these days it is filled with a much younger crowd.

 Another popular nightlife area is along One Fullerton where the Merlion park is located which is home to clubs like The Butter Factory.
 Timbre @ The Substation near City Hall is another nightlife venue popular for their live music.

 And of course, there is Clarke Quay, the biggest nightlife area in Singapore.

 Popular Nightlife: (View All)

 There are also the cinemas, karaoke lounges, video game arcades and board game cafes that keep us entertained during the weekends when we're out having fun with friends.
-Family friendly Karaoke lounges have sprouted all over the island, as far as I know Singapore is one of the only countries that have that, in nearly every shopping mall so its unique in that sense.
+Family friendly Karaoke lounges have sprouted all over the island in most shopping malls.

 Popular Entertainment: (View All)